Learning how to get rid of thrips quickly can be the difference between scrapping your plants and salvaging your garden.

 You can do this by planting various plants to attract these beneficial insects, or you can purchase them commercially and release them into your garden.

 Many of these insects are effective at destroying thrips at all stages, from egg to adulthood.

 If you have a serious infestation, you will likely need to use some sort of insecticide to remedy the issue.

-In fact, many of the insecticides we recommend for thrips infestations are OMRI listed, and leave behind no residuals behind in the plant.
+Many of the insect killers we recommend for thrips infestations are OMRI listed and leave behind no residuals in the plant.
 Here are some of the top pesticides for thrips: